Machine: Format

 www-data@format:~$

-First, I thought of connecting to Redis using the redis-cli tool, specifying the path to the redis.sock file since there is no mention of the service being exposed through ports:
+Redis using the redis-cli tool, specifying the path to the redis.sock file since there is no mention of the service being exposed through ports:www-data@format:~$ redis-cli -s /var/run/redis/redis.sock

 redis /var/run/redis/redis.sock>

-Listing the keys in Redis, we come across the following:
+keys in Redis, we come across the following:redis /var/run/redis/redis.sock> keys *

 1) "PHPREDIS_SESSION:6s3d6s122d2070uvovhs29c4s3"